cjgiridhar/streams/README.md

 ============
 - istream.js creates a stream of numbers taking input from numbers.txt
 - Stream is then published on /inChannel
-- Serve.js is a server that serves the requests on different channels
+- Server.js is a server that serves the requests on different channels
 - ostream.js, that is subscribed on /inChannel, gets the numbers and stores them in a buffer (5 at a time)
 - Patterns from pattern.js are then applied on the buffer
 - Matched pattern is then published on /outChannel
+- Supports user defined patterns

 Design Considerations
 =====================